ArmandPhilippot/apeu/README.md

 To check the expected fields in the frontmatter, please consult the files in `src/lib/astro/collections/schema`.

+Both `.md` and `.mdx` extensions are supported.
+However, because of technologies limitations, the `.mdx` format is recommended.

+This project is designed to avoid imports in `src/content`.
+Elements (even HTML tags) are automatically mapped to custom components when you use the `.mdx` extension.

+### Automatic meta: Words count / Reading time

+The words count will be automatically calculated from your Markdown files and added as metadata.
+From there, the reading time for each content can be calculated depending on the current language.

+### Images

+When using `.mdx` format:

+- you can use local image paths without the need to import them,
+- if you don't specify the images dimensions, they will be inferred for you even with remote images.

 ## Development

 Before starting, please follow the instructions in [Setup](#setup).